 Mind Blowing Trick

 Now here’s a doozy.
 I actually made a home-made always dry sand.
 I put the sand in a disposable aluminum tray because the chemicals are really stinky.
-Then I put some decorative sand in the tray and spray it with this waterproofing camping spray.
+Then I put some decorative sand in the tray and sprayed it with this waterproofing camping spray.
 I do a little bit of stir, spray, stir spray until I feel like I’ve sprayed all the sand.
 You can see the color deepen from the spray, so it’s decently easy to tell.
 Around 24 hours later, I will check on the sand and test it in some water.
 The best part about this strategy is that as the sand loses it’s waterproof qualities, you can spray it some more.
 It took me around 10 uses to need to redo the sand.
 Read detailed instructions on how to make the sand here.

-The sand should be able to mix with water and become wet, but when it doesn’t the students now have a question to answer.
+Sand should be able to mix with water and become wet, but when it doesn’t the students now have a question to answer.
 Why doesn’t the sand mix well with water like it should?
 How can this sand come out dry?
 You could get really crazy and give them two samples of sand – one that is waterproofed, and the other in its natural state.
 This always leads to awesome class discussions.
 I’ll tell you, this hands on like dissolves like activity is one my students rarely forget.